dnanexus/dxWDL/doc/Internals.md

 ## Handling imports and nested namespaces

-In WDL, each source file creates its own namespace.
-A WDL file can import other files, creating child namespaces.
-Tasks and workflows from children can be called from the top level script.
-To handle this, we follow the links and load all the source files into an in memory tree.
+A WDL file creates its own namespace.
+It can also import other files, each inhabiting its own sub-namespaces.
+Tasks and workflows from children can be called with their fully-qualified-names.
+We map the WDL namespace hierarchy to a flat space of *dx:applets* and *dx:workflows* in the target project and folder.
+To do this, we make sure that tasks and workflows are uniquely named.

+In a complex namespace, a task/workflow can have several definitions.
+Such namespaces cannot be compiled by dxWDL.

+The implementation strategy in handling sub-namespaces, is to load all the WDL source files into an in memory tree.
 The simplify and reorder steps are applied as transformations to this tree.
-To control what source gets loaded when following an import, we create a custom *resolver* that works hand-in-hand with the in-memory tree.
-Instead of following a URI to the original source, the resolver returns the modified source.